 Saltburn by the sea

 Saltburn has maintained much of its original charm as a Victorian seaside resort.
-And now not just Victoriania, but vintage vibes too, including Northern Lights Interiors emporium and Sleepers for retro collectables.
-Along with gift shops, deli’s, fish restaurants and coffee shops, at weekends, don’t miss Saltburn Studios and Gallery, at the heart of the town's artistic revival, hosting work and exhibitions by up to 20 resident artists and makers.
+And now not just Victoriania, but vintage vibes too, including Sleepers for retro collectables while The Hygge Room sells an array of cosy homemade goods, from candles to blankets.
+Along with gift shops, deli’s, fish restaurants and coffee shops, at weekends, don’t miss Saltburn Studios and Gallery, at the heart of the town's artistic revival, hosting work and exhibitions by more than 15 resident artists and makers.
 When you’re done with shopping, go retro in Surfs Up, ice cream parlour and coffee shop with a distinctive 1950s feel, where you can watch surfers catch the waves.
 Saltburn's fabulous farmers' market was a worthy runner up to Stokesley at the 2014 FARMA National Farmers' Market of the Year, if you need any more proof of the area's passion for good food.